|

 The ceiling continues to dissolve as they reach another plaque.
 "I shake the earth with booming thunder, fell forest whole and homes complete.
 I influence ships, topple kings, sweep down swift, yet remain unseen."
 The wind, Teal'c offers.
 Again, Jackson translates and the path and next plaque are revealed.
 "Battle-scarred in times of strife, resistant to ..."
 Jackson can't read the rest.
 Adria answers "contasia."
 Their wisdom stops the ceiling from falling.

 The path leads to a room with a narrow stone bridge over a bottomless void.
-On the other side is a pedestal with a small, glowing orb.
+On the other side is a pedestal with a small, glowing orb – the Sangraal.
 Adria decrees that only she and Jackson will cross.

-Jackson knows that because of Morgan Le Fay's Ancient defenses, Adria's powers do not work here, so when they reach the other side he refuses to help her.
-He tries to grab the orb, but it is a hologram.
+Jackson has realized that, because of the Ancient defenses put in place by Morgan Le Fay, Adria's Ori-given powers do not work here.
+When they reach the other side he refuses to help her.
+He tries to grab the Sangraal, but it is a hologram.
 The way back seals itself, trapping them as a massive dragon swoops in, flames bursting from its mouth!

 - S. Fetter